raspberrypilearning/getting-started-guide-editor-html/en/step_6.md

 There are six icons on the left.

-The Editor logo is top.
+The Editor logo is at the top.

 ![Editor logo](images/<>.png)